Serving and Serve Strategy

 Targets for the Z and jam serves

-Low, hard drive Z’s and jams are tricky because they tend to come off the side wall into the receiver's hitting zone.
-This creates an offensive opportunity.
+Low, hard drive Z’s and jams (where the target is only 2-3 feet up on the front wall) are tricky because they tend to come off the side wall into the receiver's hitting zone.
+This creates an offensive opportunity for your opponent.
 However, some players have difficulty returning a low drive Z or jam and occasionally you can catch a crack or get the ball to bounce twice before hitting the side wall.
-To hit a low drive Z or jam use targets 4 or 8 feet from the side wall but only 2 to 4 feet off the floor.
-The one to two foot high targets are usually too low to get the ball across the short line because the ball loses momentum when it hits the side wall.
+Be sure to really hit the ball hard because the ball loses momentum when it hits the side wall and is very likely to be short.

 Remember, these targets are approximate.
 They will depend on the court surface, how hard you hit the ball, where you bounce the ball, if there is any spin on the ball, etc. Experiment and make adjustments as necessary.